Agile crews and lean project management key to success of consolidated school district project schedule

 In the summer of 2017, Lemberg served several school districts through a total of eight remodeling or new construction projects.
 Projects timelines for institutions of education were compressed into the summer months when schools were not in session.
 The schools of 2017 were all located within Milwaukee and the surrounding suburbs and all had overlapping timelines.

 Some project timelines had hard end dates in early fall when students were returning to class.
-Other projects, especially those in areas where students would not be active, were extended into the school year or backlogged into 2018.
+Other projects, especially those in areas where students would not be active, were extended into the school year or into the following year.
 The main challenges with the number of institutional projects running simultaneously were manpower and overlap of trade work.
 Good scheduling and progression-oriented project managers and foremen would be critical to keep all projects moving forward.